sttp/Specification/Sections/Compression.md

 Compression algorithms used with STTP can be either stateful, i.e., the compressor maintains its state through all compressed records, or stateless, i.e., the compressor compresses each data packet independently.

 Stateful compression algorithms will provide the best possible compression for STTP data transmission but will require use of a reliable transport protocol, e.g., TCP.
-Stateless compression methods will be required when an unreliable transport protocol is being used for data transmission, e.g., UDP.
+Stateless compression methods will be required when a lossy transport protocol is being used for data transmission, e.g., UDP.

 ### Compression Algorithms